• Skip to primary navigation

 A loaf tin containing a brown cake batter topped with sliced banana.

-Six: Put the loaf in to a preheated oven at 180°C/350°F/Gas Mark 4 and bake for an hour.
+Six: Put the loaf into your oven and bake for an hour.
 Leave to cool before removing from tin.

 Cooked banana bread with a sliced banana on top.